-Religion and Belief Guide 2023-2024
+Religion and Belief Guide 2024-2025

 Contents

-Welcome 2
+2

-About the Faith Centre 3
+3

-Ways to get involved

-The Beecken Faith & Leadership Programme 4

-Module 1: Religious Imaginations in Today's World 5

-Module 2: Religion & Climate Change 6
+4

+5

+6

-Module 3: Conflict Transformation 7
+7

-Our Programme Alumni 8
+8

-Our Research Unit 9
+9

-Wellbeing 10
+10

-Worship 10
+10

-Volunteering 11

 Faith Centre Spaces

 The Desert Room 12

 Islamic Prayer Rooms 13

 The Cave 14

 Your time at LSE

 The Faith Centre Team 15

 Associate Chaplains 16

 LSE SU Faith Societies 17

 Faith Inclusion at LSE 18

 Finding support 19

 More information about religions

 Buddhism 20

 Christianity 21

 Hinduism 22

 Islam 23

 Judaism 24

 Atheism & Humanism 25

 Sikhism 26

 Interfaith Calendar 2023-24 27

 Welcome

 The contemporary university is realising that knowledge and wisdom do not come from one culture or one way of seeing the world.
 De-colonising the curriculum and the drive for inclusivity reflect the belief that once-sidelined identities and perspectives now need to brought to the fore in a truly universal learning community.

 One such identity, or way of viewing the world, is religion.
 For most of its history, LSE didn't take religion very seriously, following the consensus of Twentieth Century social science that religion was in terminal decline or at least would be relegated to the private areas of spiritual life.
 But today over 80% of the world population continues to follow a faith tradition, and the opening of the LSE Faith Centre represented a significant turning point.
 Not only do we provide spaces for religious observance for the first time in LSE's history, but our presence and activities recognise the importance of religion to a large proportion of our very international staff and student body.

 The Faith Centre is a space for all during their time at LSE.
 From transformational leadership programmes seeking to build relationships and transform attitudes within and between faiths, to weekly wellbeing classes, and activities for student faith societies, there is something here for everyone.
 This guide offers information on the Faith Centre's work, and an overview of the beliefs and practices of six of the largest religious groups on campus, and humanism and atheism.
 This is both for adherents of these traditions, and to educate us all in the worldviews present on our diverse campus.

 We hope this guide, and the whole work of our centre, helps everyone to bring their whole selves onto campus and enrich the diverse global learning community that makes this such an amazing place to work, research and study.

 Revd Canon Professor James Walters Director and Chaplain, LSE Faith Centre